 Finally!
 A math program designed from the ground up for homeschoolers...

 Why?
-Because you are virtually guaranteed success with minimal knowledge, skill or oversight on the part of mom or dad.
+Because you are virtually guaranteed success with minimal knowledge, skill or oversight on the part of mom or dad with this homeschool math program.

 Each Teaching Textbooks course (Pre-Algebra and up) offers: